sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 25

-To showcase the capabilities of the GEOMETRY data type, we will explore several use cases.
-In these scenarios, we'll assume we are analysts working for an energy utilities company responsible for maintaining electrical grids.
+To showcase the capabilities of the GEOMETRY data type, you will explore several use cases.
+In these scenarios, you'll assume you are an analyst working for an energy utilities company responsible for maintaining electrical grids.

 ### What is the length of the electricity cables?
-In the first use case we will calculate the length of electrical cables our organization is responsible for in each administrative area within the Netherlands.
-We'll be utilizing two datasets: with power infrastructure of the Netherlands and the borders of Dutch administrative areas.
+In the first use case you will calculate the length of electrical cables your organization is responsible for in each administrative area within the Netherlands.
+You'll be utilizing two datasets: with power infrastructure of the Netherlands and the borders of Dutch administrative areas.
 First, let's check the sample of each dataset.

 Run the following query to see the content of NL_CABLES_STATIONS table: